ruggiero/galstep/README.md

-This code uses the algorithm found in Springel, Di Matteo & Hernquist (2005) for generating the initial conditions for a disk galaxy simulation with the code GADGET-2, including a thin isothermal gas component which must me relaxed for a few hundred Myr to reach equilibrium.
+This code uses the algorithm found in Springel, Di Matteo & Hernquist (2005) for generating the initial conditions for a disk galaxy simulation with the codes GADGET-2 or RAMSES (using the [DICE patch](https://bitbucket.org/vperret/dice/wiki/RAMSES%20simulation)), including a thin isothermal gas component which must me relaxed for a few hundred Myr to reach equilibrium.
 If you are using a simulation code which includes radiative cooling, the relaxation will be a lot faster (a few tens of Myr at most).